A Wrongful Death Claim

 When to Act

-Although Oregon law allows several months for a surviving family member or other surviving loved one to pursue a wrongful death claim, it often makes sense to start the claims process as soon a practical.
-This is amazingly difficult when the pain and the grief is fresh, but In certain cases, early investigation is crucial to determine the responsible party or parties, and to investigate and establish responsibility.
-Our firm has handled these cases, and will often work closely with expert witnesses, including accident reconstructionists, economists, toxicologists, and even pathologists to document the case facts.
-Many times, these experts need to have an early look at the evidence to provide an opinion.
+Although Oregon law allows several months for a surviving family member to pursue a wrongful death claim, early investigation may be critical to proving legal responsibility.
+This is obviously difficult when the the grief of loss is fresh.
+Our firm has successfully handled these cases, sometimes working closely with expert witnesses, including economists, toxicologists, and even pathologists to prove the case.
+Many times, experts require an early look at the evidence to provide an opinion.

 What Needs To Be Done

-Wrongful death cases also involve a special process, which includes the opening of an estate of the lost family member, and notifying all the potential beneficiaries of the claim.
-We also contact and interview family members and friends to try as much as possible to "get to know" the lost family member, and a sense of who this person was, and why and how they were so special to the people they left behind.
+Before a surviving family member can pursue a wrongful death case, they must file a petition with the court to open an estate and appoint a Personal Representative.
+The Personal Representative is the legal representative of the estate, and pursues the wrongful death claim on behalf of the beneficiaries to the estate.
+Our office will file all the required petitions to get the estate open, and notify all the potential beneficiaries of the claim.
+We also contact and interview family members and friends to try as much as possible to "get to know" the lost family member and a get a sense of who this person was and why and how they were so special to the people they left behind.

-In many cases, there may be litigation.
-This is a journey, and often difficult, but sometimes necessary.
-We have guided clients through this before, and we offer that experience and knowledge.
+Sometimes, a claim must be filed in court, and this obviously a difficult but necessary journey.
+We have guided clients through this difficult process before, and we offer that experience and knowledge.
 Are we aggressive?
 Sure, you can say that, but we prefer to describe our firm as tenacious and thorough.

-At a certain time, you will be ready to think about pursuing a case, or at least looking into whether you have a case, and exploring options.
-We are ready when you are to sit down talk, and to listen.
+When you are ready to think about pursuing a case, or at least look into whether you have a case at all, we are ready when you are to sit down, talk, and to listen.